DanWahlin/CopilotAdventures/Challenges/StartHere.md

 This solution uses JavaScript and [Node.js](https://nodejs.org).
 Feel free to use another language/framework if you'd like.

-1. Create a file named `echo-chamber.js` in a folder.
+1. Create a file named `echo-chamber.js` in a folder of your choosing.

-1. Add a `const` named `echoes` to hold the numeric sequence:
+1. Add a `const` named `echoes` to hold the numeric sequence into the file:

 ```js
 const echoes = [3, 6, 9, 12];